Locally Consistent Parsing for Text Indexing in Small Space: Introduction

 The key concepts of this technique are similar to the Locally Consistent Parsing of Sahinalp and Vishikin~\cite{SV96,CM07} and also to the techniques of Kociumaka et al.~\cite{KRRW15}.
-However, we design a new way to combine Karp-Rabin fingerprints together with approximately min-wise hash functions, in order to use this method using only small amount of space.
+However, we design novel methods to implement these ideas in a small space.
+For the randomized algorithms, we combine Karp--Rabin fingerprints with approximately min-wise hash functions, and for the deterministic algorithms we show how to compute the parsing in an online fashion in order to reduce the space usage.
 In previous results for the $\LCE$ problem~\cite{BFGKSV16,BGKLV15,GK17,TBIPT16}, a set of positions of size $\O(\frac n\tau)$ was also considered by the data structures.
-In contrast to these algorithms, where the selected positions were dependent only on the \emph{length} of the text, we introduce the first algorithm that exploit the \emph{actual text} using local properties in order to decide which positions to select.
+In contrast to these algorithms, where the selected positions were dependent only on the \emph{length} of the text, we introduce a novel method that exploits the \emph{actual text} using local properties in order to decide which positions to select.

-In order to achieve the desired special partitioning of the string into blocks, our algorithms pick positions in $S$, which will be the endpoints of the blocks.
+\paragraph{Partitioning set.} In order to achieve the desired special partitioning of the string into blocks, our algorithms pick positions in $S$, which will be the endpoints of the blocks.
 Our goal is to pick $\O(\frac n\tau)$ positions, such that the distance between any two consecutive positions is $\O(\tau)$ and, for the locality, the decision whether a position $p\in\{1,2,\dots,n\}=[n]$ is picked, depends only on the \emph{neighbourhood} of $p$ up to $\O(\tau)$ characters away, which is the substring $S[p-\delta..p+\delta]$ for some $\delta\in \O(\tau)$.